Lower Bounds for Boxicity: Abstract

 \section{Abstract}

 An axis-parallel $b$-dimensional box is a Cartesian product $R_1\times R_2\times\cdots\times R_b$ where $R_i$ is a closed interval of the form $[a_i,b_i]$ on the real line.
 For a graph $G$, its \emph{boxicity} $\boxi(G)$ is the minimum dimension $b$, such that $G$ is representable as the intersection graph of boxes in $b$-dimensional space.
 Although boxicity was introduced in 1969 and studied extensively, there are no significant results on lower bounds for boxicity.
 In this paper, we develop two general methods for deriving lower bounds.
 Applying these methods we give several results, some of which are listed below: \begin{enumerate} \item The boxicity of a graph on $n$ vertices with no universal vertices and minimum degree $\delta$ is at least $n/2(n-\delta-1)$. \item Consider the $\mathcal{G}(n,p)$ model of random graphs.
-Let $p$ be such that $c_1/n\le p\le1-c_2\frac{\log n}{n^2}$, where $c_1$ and $c_2$ are predetermined constants.
-Then, for $G\in\mathcal{G}(n,p)$, almost surely $\boxi(G)=\Omega(np(1-p))$.
+Let $ p\le1- \frac{ 40 \log n}{n^2}$.
+Then with high probability, $\boxi(G)=\Omega(np(1-p))$.
 On setting $p=1/2$ we immediately infer that almost all graphs have boxicity $\Omega(n)$.
-Another consequence of this result is as follows: Let $m$ be an integer such that $c_1n \le m \le c_3 n^2$ ($c_3$ is a suitable constant).
-Then, there exists a constant $c_4$ such that almost all graphs on $n$ vertices and exactly $m$ edges have boxicity at least $c_4m/n$. \item Let $G$ be a connected $k$-regular graph on $n$ vertices.
+Another consequence of this result is as follows: Let $m$ be an integer such that $m\le c n^2/3$, where $c < 1$ is any positive constant.
+Then for almost all graphs $G$ on $n$ vertices and $m$ edges, $\boxi(G) = \Omega(m/n)$. \item Let $G$ be a connected $k$-regular graph on $n$ vertices.
 Let $\lambda$ be the second largest eigenvalue in absolute value of the adjacency matrix of $G$.
-Then, the boxicity of $G$ is at least \( \left(\frac{k^2/\lambda^2}{\log\left(1+k^2/\lambda^2\right)}\right)\left(\frac{n-k-1}{2n}\right). \) \item The boxicity of random $k$-regular graphs on $n$ vertices (where $k$ is fixed) is $\Omega(k/\log k)$. \item Consider all balanced bipartite graphs with $2n$ vertices.
-Let $m$ be an integer such that $c_1'n\log n\le m\le n^2-c_2'n$, where $c_1'$ and $c_2'$ are predetermined constants.
-There exists a positive constant $c_3'$ such that almost all balanced bipartite graphs with exactly $m$ edges have boxicity at least $c_3'm/(n\log n)$.
-We can also show that almost all balanced bipartite graphs have boxicity $\Omega(n/\log n)$. \end{enumerate} \paragraph{Key words:} Boxicity, Cubicity, Eigenvalue, Vertex Isoperimetric Problem, Minimum interval supergraph, Random graphs.
+Then, the boxicity of $G$ is at least \( \left(\frac{k^2/\lambda^2}{\log\left(1+k^2/\lambda^2\right)}\right)\left(\frac{n-k-1}{2n}\right). \) \item The boxicity of random $k$-regular graphs on $n$ vertices (where $k$ is fixed) is $\Omega(k/\log k)$. \item Consider balanced bipartite graphs with $2n$ vertices and $m$ edges such that $m\le c n^2/3$, where $c < 1$ is any positive constant.
+Then for almost all balanced bipartite graphs $G$ on $2n$ vertices and $m$ edges, $\boxi(G) = \Omega(m/n)$. \end{enumerate} \paragraph{Key words:} Boxicity, Cubicity, Eigenvalue, Vertex Isoperimetric Problem, Minimum interval supergraph, Random graphs.